clemence-mottez/Mitigating-bias-in-DL-models/README.md

 "sex": {"Male": 0, "Female": 1},
 "race": {"White": 0, "Asian": 1, "Black": 2},
 "insurance_type": {"Medicaid": 0, "Medicare": 1, "Private Insurance": 2}

+## Image data
+Add info on how to download images and resize them

+## Extract embeddings with torch x-ray vision
+How to download the weights we used for Chexpert
+Where to find the models
+Copy right github

+## Study embeddings